isomerpages/govtech-gobusiness-main/_start-a-business/1-overview.md

 title: Overview
 permalink: /start-a-business/
 accordion-new:
-  - title: Running a business from home
-    content: |
-      There are 2 schemes you can consider if you intend to operate your business from home.
-The Home-Based Small Scale Business Scheme is for non-registered businesses while the Home Office scheme is for ACRA-registered businesses.
   - title: Home-Based Small Scale Business Scheme
     content: |
       This scheme is for non-registered businesses conducting home-based business activities such as sewing work and baking at home.
 You should wholly own and operate this business without any employees.
 The activities should not materially affect the use of the premises as a residential unit and shall not cause disturbance to other residents in the neighbourhood.